Phone

 Is a hearing required for issuing an eviction order?

-No. Eviction orders are issued urgently and without formal hearings and are not subject to appeal.
+No. Eviction orders are issued urgently, without formal hearings, and are not subject to appeal.
 However, tenants may challenge the eviction by filing a claim before the competent court.

 What protections were provided to tenants during the COVID 19 pandemic?